-Note: This post is taken verbatim from an earlier post I wrote for The Node.
+This blog post is taken verbatim from the post I wrote for the Schmidt Science Fellowship website.

 The inaugural class of Schmidt Science Fellows assembled at Rhodes House in Oxford for the first of four meetings in our fellowship year.
 In anticipation of the meeting, the excitement but also nervousness was clearly evident at all levels of the organization – from the Fellows curious about what to expect to the Schmidt Science Fellows program team and supporting staff from Schmidt Futures and the Rhodes Trust who had been burning the midnight oil to put it all together.
 Needless to say, the meeting was a smashing success and it has left me with endless thoughts to ponder over.

 I have spent much of my life engaging in science.
 As a result, I have been surrounded by like-minded individuals and have often witnessed scientists (including myself) complaining about the lack of ‘rationale’ behind policy actions.
 Furthermore, I think there is a generally accepted sentiment amongst the scientific community about the need for the public, and more so policymakers and politicians, to be ‘scientifically literate’.
 However, as a consequence of the scientific community’s relative insularity, we scientists also tend not to consider the inherent complexities of society.